What are the most valued startups in the longevity market?

 As you can see, we built a database that ranks startups in the longevity market based on their current valuation.

 Whenever possible, we relied on direct disclosures.
-These include announced valuations from completed funding rounds, public filings for listed longevity companies, or official acquisition prices.
+These include announced valuations from completed funding rounds, public filings for listed companies, or official acquisition prices.

 If a company was acquired and no independent valuation can reasonably be estimated today, we use the acquisition price as the main reference point.

-When a longevity startup recently raised capital but the valuation was not disclosed, we estimate the implied valuation using typical dilution levels for that stage of fundraising.
+When a startup recently raised capital but the valuation was not disclosed, we estimate the implied valuation using typical dilution levels for that stage of fundraising.

 All estimates follow a strict evidence hierarchy.
 Recent funding rounds with announced valuations carry the most weight, followed by strong operating metrics and comparable company analysis.